Diploma in Sporting Excellence

 What happens when you complete the programme?

-At the end of the two year DiSE programme athletes who have demonstrated the competence required and who show clear potential could have the opportunity to continue within the sport and move to the Under 23 trials system, training through a suitable club and aiming for GB representation.
-Alternatively an athlete could use the DiSE Programme and Diploma as a foundation to continue within the sport of rowing in an alternative career such as:
+At the end of the two-year DiSE programme athletes will receive the Diploma as well as 64 UCAS points.
+Athletes who have demonstrated the competence required and who show clear potential could have the opportunity to continue within the sport and move to the Under 23 trials system, training through a suitable club and aiming for GB representation.
+Alternatively, an athlete could use the DiSE Programme and Diploma as a foundation to continue within the sport of rowing in an alternative career such as:

 - Club Development

 - Sports Science Specialist Support